 When choosing keywords, check your unconscious bias and try to be as inclusive and diverse as possible.
 Choose gender-neutral words and make sure you are not describing characteristics generally associated with one gender or the other.

 For instance, male-oriented ads might use a word like “competitive” and “dominant” more often, while ads aiming for female candidates will include words such as “sociable” and “dedicated”.
 Being aware of unconscious biases requires effort.
 The first step is recognising that there are gender stereotypes and that we often perpetuate them.
 Take active steps to change that and make conscious choices to encourage diversity.

 The more inclusive your ad is, the more candidates you will attract, making your talent pool bigger.

 Need Help Writing A Fully Optimised Job Advert?

-To help your business get as much from advertising a job as possible, we will write you a search optimised and bias free job advert so you get a bigger, more diverse talent pool.
+To help your business get as much from advertising a job as possible, download our job advert template below to help you write a search-optimised and bias-free job advert so you get a bigger, more diverse talent pool.

 Completely FREE OF CHARGE!
 Just click the button below to download it.